SokolovVadim/KernelLinearClassification/README.md

     predict_single(x): This computes the weighted sum of the kernel evaluations for a single input xx, using the support vectors and their labels.

     predict(X): This is the vectorized prediction for the whole dataset, calling predict_single(x) for each sample.

-Usage:

-    The Perceptron is trained on some binary-labeled data.
-The labels need to be −1−1 and 11 for the Perceptron.
-    After training, you can use the predict method to make predictions on new data.

 Tuning: